tfrenkiel040/website/_posts/2025-04-17-cat-food-calculator.md

 ## What I Learned

 - A lot more about feline nutrition than I expected.
-Turns out I could feed Otis a bit more then I was doing:)
+(Turns out I could feed Otis a bit more then I was doing)
 - How powerful it is to ship early and collect feedback.
 Even just doing 1 user interview was super valuable
 - That it's pretty easy to integrate a tool like that into my website.